SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Combined Performance Index (CPI)
 {: .anchor }
-The CPI can be thought of as a combination of KSI, OVER, and RMSE:
+The CPI provides a measure of the agreement between the distributions of forecasted and observed values, and the overall error by combining KSI, OVER and RMSE ([Gueymard12](#ref-gueymard12)):

 $$ \text{CPI} = \frac{1}{4} ( \text{KSI} + \text{OVER} + 2 \times \text{RMSE} ) $$